hschott/ficum/README.md

 String query = new QueryPrinterVisitor().start(root);
 ```

-The Builder excepts as argument any `java.lang.Comparable`.
+The Builder.constraint() method excepts as argument any `java.lang.Comparable`.

 ## FICUM Query Language